 ARTICLES OF INTEREST

-Everybody should have the choice to protect and insure his or her home and standard of living.
+Everyone has the choice to protect and insure their standard of living.

 Insurance is a good business concept.
 Its initial standards were based on trust, responsiveness, loyalty, accountability and responsibility.
 Insured’s pay their premiums with the expectation of being compensated for unexpected and unintentional losses or damages.
 It is a contractual agreement.
 Policyholders feel that they have held up their side of the deal and, understandably, expect the same of their insurance carriers.